AhmedSayed97/Ahmed-s-Portfolio/README.md

 Insights derived from this project:
 1. Mohamed Salah is the best goal scorer with 31 Goals in all competitions.
-2. Antonio Rüdiger has the most appearances with 54 matches in all competitions.
+2. Antonio Rüdiger has the most appearances with 54 appearances in all competitions.
 3. Jorginho is the best penalty taker with 9 goals in all competitions.
 4. Conor Gallagher, James Tarkowski, and Antonio Rüdiger are the players with the most yellow cards in all competitions, all of them got 12 yellow cards.
 5. Raul Jimenez, Aaron Cresswell, Granit Xhaxa, and Ezri Konsa are the players with the most red cards in all competitions, all of them got 2 red cards.